jones58/LondonBrutalistMap/README.md

 - Transformed svg icons to React TSX components using an [online tool](https://react-svgr.com/) - to allow for easier editing.
 - Updated mobile look of site after some debugging on different screen sizes.
 - I noticed some issues with images not loading, so I decided to download them from the links in the geojson data.
 I ran a python script to do this, and then another script to compress the .webp images down to below 1mb.
 This would improve speed.
+- Abstracting out mapcontrol and customMarker components into separate files from the map component.
+This improves editability.

 ## Running on your machine